Little Tragedies (rock group): Style

 The band described its style as "a battery of keyboards - drums - bass; hard rhythm section support and soloing keyboards".
 Little Tragedies has their very own style, influenced by classical music and heavy art rock.
 The music of Little Tragedies is very melodic and always features a keyboard solo with an improvisation accent.
 The band are one of the only progressive rock bands in Russia using Moog and Hammond keyboards.
 Most of the songs of the band are based on known Russian poets, especially Nikolai Gumilev.
 The name of the group itself is taken from a piece by Alexander Pushkin.

 Due to the fact Ilyin moved to live in Germany, he sends the music scores to the band members via email, and after they learn it he arrives to Kursk for the rehearsals and recordings.

 History

 Little Tragedies were founded in 1994 by the graduate of St. Petersburg Conservatory, composer Gennady Ilyin, in the city of Kursk, after previously performing with a band called Paradox.
 The name was taken from a play by Alexander Pushkin.
 The group's first recording, 1, was never recorded as an album.
 It exists only on an amateur videotape made from the group's only concert at that moment.

 Since 1995 the band was a trio: Gennady Ilyin - keyboards; Yuri Skripkin - drums; Oleg Babynin - bass.
 With such a line-up the group played till 2000.
 After visiting Paris, Gennady Ilyin started working on the Paris Symphony.
-Although this album was recorded in a professional studio in Moscow and was more than once performed by the group in music schools and concert halls, it remained unrecognized until 2008 when the French label Musea Records surprisingly released it.